Table of Contents

 If you manage to do this in your essays and show how you achieved results along the way, you will submit a strong MBA application essay.

-Common Mistakes to Avoid in Essays
+Common Mistakes to Avoid in MBA Essays

 Submitting an Overly Complex Essay